cyberrangecz/backend-user-and-group/README.md

 mvn spring-boot:run -Dpath-to-config-file={path to properties file from step 3}
 ```

 Then system will start the project.
-You can access the REST API with any REST client or use Swagger UI on address:
+You can access the REST API with Swagger UI on address:
 `~/{context path for service}/swagger-ui.html`.
 You can log in there and interact with the service.